hatashiro/previewable-iterator/README.md

 ### `previewable(iterable: Iterable)`

 It is a helper function for `PreviewableIterable`, accepts an iterable.
-It creates an interator for the iterable, and apply it to `PreviewableIterable`.
+It creates an iterator from the iterable, and apply it to `PreviewableIterable`.

 ``` typescript
 // e.g.